OLUWAFEMI-HERO/CheckoutShield/README.md

 docker compose up --build
 ```

-> Fill in: what `docker compose up` actually brings up — the API, and
+> what `docker compose up` actually brings up — the API, and
 > presumably Postgres + Redis alongside it.
 Worth listing each service
 > and its port explicitly, since "it just works" is a weaker setup
 > section than "here's exactly what starts and where."

 ### Configuration

-> Fill in: what environment variables the service actually reads (database
+> database
 > URL, Redis URL, any API keys or thresholds), ideally with a
 > `.env.example` file in the repo this section links to.